kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 Pods that are unable to be terminated:
 - EvictionRequest's `.status.activeInterceptors` list contains `imperative-eviction.k8s.io`
   interceptor.
-All the other interceptors from `.spec.interceptors` should be in `.status.processedInterceptors`.
+All the other interceptors from `.status.targetInterceptors` should be in `.status.processedInterceptors`.
 - 20 minutes has elapsed since EvictionRequest's `.status.interceptors[].heartbeatTime` of the active interceptor or from